RDWV/rdwv-docs/deployment/manual.md

 3. Install nodejs (20) and yarn
 4. Install postgresql
 5. Install redis (6.2.0+)
-6. Clone and run all parts of Bitcart
+6. Clone and run all parts of RedWaves
 7. (Optional) Open Firewall Ports and Access the Sites

 ## Warning: Not recommended to use in production <a href="#warning-not-recommended-to-use-in-production" id="warning-not-recommended-to-use-in-production"></a>